anonaddy/addy.io/source/_posts/a-new-and-improved-browser-extension.md

 ogtype: article
 image: https://anonaddy.com/assets/img/extension-v2.png
 section: content
-title: Version 2 of the browser extension
+title: A new and improved browser extension
 date: 2021-06-17
 description: This post provides more details on the updated browser extension and the new increased Pro plan limits
 categories: [updates]